Comparing LPG Gas Suppliers

 A good supplier should actively seek feedback from customers to help in constantly improving their service.

-Using tools like NPS and Rant & Rave, a good supplier will collect many thousands of bits of feedback from customers.
+A good supplier will collect many thousands of bits of feedback from customers.

 Here are some examples, from one supplier, where customer feedback led to improvements…